serverscom/srvctl/docs/srvctl-hosts-ds-add/examples.md

 #### Create server via input

-The `-i`, `--input` allows to provide parameters of a created server in a local file.
-Parameters should be described as a request body of the [Public API request](https://developers.servers.com/api-documentation/v1/#tag/Dedicated-Server/operation/CreateADedicatedServer).

 An example of a command for a file in the same directory with srvctl:
 ```
 srvctl hosts ds add --input <file name>